3 tablespoons extra virgin olive oil, plus a little oil for drizzling

 14 ounces ripe but ﬁrm tomatoes, seeded and cut into ⅜-inch dice

 ¼ cup lightly packed torn fresh basil leaves

-- Preheat the oven to 400°F. Put 3 tablespoons of the olive oil in each of 2 baking dishes, each large enough to hold 4 pieces of ﬁsh with space in between.
-Put the dishes in the oven to heat the oil but don’t let it get to the smoking point.
+- Preheat the oven to 400°F. On a large baking dish (large enough to hold 4 pieces of ﬁsh with space in between), drizzle with 3 tablespoons of the olive oil.
+Put the dish in the oven to heat the oil but don’t let it get to the smoking point (about 4 minutes).

 Chef David Shalleck

 Saturated Fat: 2g